mclear-teaching-projects/class_website_template/content/pages/home.md

 TITLE: Welcome!
-URL: phil101.colinmclear.net
+URL: phil???.colinmclear.net
 SAVE_AS: index.html

-This is the homepage for PHIL 101 -- Introduction to Philosophy.
+This is the homepage for PHIL ??? -- ???.

 This is a footnote.[^1]